greg-raven/Department-21/_drafts/funnies.md

 2. I'm not into working out.
 My
 philosophy: No pain, no pain.

 3. I am in shape.
-Round's a shape…
+Round's a shape...

 4. I'm desperately trying to figure out why kamikaze pilots wore helmets.